Bandit (film): Release

 The film was theatrically released in the United States and Canada on September 23, 2022, and was also made available on digital platforms.
 In its first two weeks of release, Bandit was the #1 movie on iTunes across multiple categories and was the 5th most watched film on the platform.

+Bandit was a global streaming success, reaching #1 on multiple platforms.
 Upon its debut on Paramount Plus Canada, it was the #1 film in its first week.
 It was released in the UK and several countries across Europe as an Amazon Original on Prime Video on February 22, 2023 where it spent its first two weeks at #1 and #2, and remained in the top 10 of all films for its first month.
-Netflix released the film in 19 countries on November 11, 2024 where it remained in the top 5 for its first week.
+On Netflix, it became the #1 movie in multiple countries and remained in the top 5 in 19 others.
 It also reached #1 on Apple TV in Canada, Australia, Spain and Russia.

 On October 28, 2022, a month after its release, Redbox announced that the film was the most-watched original title of 2022 and their second-best performing release ever.

 Reception

 Critical response

-Critical reception for the film has been mostly positive, with many critics and journalists praising Josh Duhamel for delivering a career-best performance as well as Ungar's direction.
-On Rotten Tomatoes, 74% of 35 critics gave the film a positive review, with the critic consensus declaring "It struggles to consistently capture its fact-based story's stranger-than-fiction charm, but Bandit mostly works -- and Josh Duhamel has never been better."
+Critical reception for the film was mostly positive, with many critics and journalists praising Josh Duhamel for delivering a career-best performance as well as Ungar's direction.
+On Rotten Tomatoes, 74% of 35 critics gave the film a positive review, with the critic consensus declaring: "It struggles to consistently capture its fact-based story's stranger-than-fiction charm, but Bandit mostly works -- and Josh Duhamel has never been better."